-Both Equation 2 and 3 assume that the whole watershed was originally covered in forest, with sSSY from forested areas in the LOWER subwatershed being equal to sSSY from the undisturbed UPPER subwatershed.
+where AFG3 is the cumulative watershed area draining to FG3.
+Both Equations 2 and 3 assume that the whole watershed was originally covered in forest, and sSSY from forested areas in the LOWER subwatershed equal sSSY from the undisturbed UPPER subwatershed.
 SSY from the disturbed portions of the LOWER subwatershed (Equation 2) was used to calculate a DR for just the disturbed areas in the LOWER subwatershed.

 Predicting event suspended sediment yield (SSYEV)